aws-samples/amazon-mq-workshop/labs/lab-8.md

 # Completion

 Congratulations, you've successfully completed Lab 8!
-This is the last lab in the workshop.
-You can move on to [Workshop cleanup instructions](/labs/lab-cleanup.md)
+You can move on to [Lab 9: Network of Brokers](/labs/lab-9.md)

 [Return to the Workshop Landing page](/README.md)